Table of Contents

 EBITDA is useful, but it is not perfect.
 It is not the same as cash flow, because it ignores changes in working capital and capital expenditures (money spent on new equipment or buildings).
 It can also hide high interest costs or heavy tax burdens that affect the bottom line.
 For asset-heavy industries such as airlines or utilities, depreciation is a real and recurring cost.
 Ignoring it can paint too rosy a picture.
 This is why professional analysts always look at EBITDA alongside other measures, such as operating cash flow and net income.

-A further limitation is the widespread use of “adjusted EBITDA” in company reports.
+A further limitation is the widespread use of adjusted EBITDA in company reports.
 Because EBITDA is not a formally defined accounting measure, businesses often modify it to exclude costs they consider unusual or non-recurring.
-The result is that each company effectively creates its own version of EBITDA, which undermines comparability and consistency.
-A well-known case was WeWork’s use of “Community Adjusted EBITDA”, where it added back not only non-cash charges but also routine expenses such as marketing.
-This transformed significant losses into what appeared to be positive operating results.
+The outcome is that each company effectively creates its own version of EBITDA, which undermines comparability and consistency.

-Such practices highlight the risk: while adjustments may be justified in specific circumstances, aggressive add-backs can distort reality and present a more favourable picture than the underlying performance warrants.
+Such practices highlight the risk.
+While adjustments may be justified in specific circumstances, aggressive add-backs can distort reality and present a more favourable picture than the underlying performance warrants.

 EBITDA Calculator